kuma35/thinking-forth-jp/sphinx/chapter2.rst

 stack manipulations by assuming that values will somehow be on the stack where the comments indicate.
 Also, we’ve used hyphenated names because they might be more readable for the customer.
-Short names are preferred in real code—see .)
+Short names are preferred in real code—see Chapter Five.)

-We’ll unveil the finished code for this example in .
+We’ll unveil the finished code for this example in Chapter Eight.

 Defining the Data Structures
 ============================